 French court upholds Sarkozy vote funding probe

-BORDEAUX, France Sept 24 (Reuters) - A French appeals court ruled on Tuesday that an investigation could proceed into former president Nicolas Sarkozy for allegedly duping L'Oreal heiress Liliane Bettencourt into donating election campaign funds, a lawyer for her family said.
+BORDEAUX, France (Reuters) - A French appeals court ruled on Tuesday an investigation could proceed into former president Nicolas Sarkozy on accusations he duped L'Oreal heiress Liliane Bettencourt into donating election campaign funds.

 Under French law, a formal investigation means there is "serious or consistent evidence" pointing to likely implication of a suspect in a crime.
-It often, but not always, leads to a trial.
+It often but not always leads to trial.

-In July, lawyers for Sarkozy and 11 others placed under investigation contested a medical report that determined in 2011 that Bettencourt had been suffering from dementia since 2006.
-(Reporting by Claude Canellas; writing by Leigh Thomas and Alexandria Sage; editing by Mark John)
+It was prompted by a challenge mounted in July by lawyers for Sarkozy and 11 others placed under investigation.
+They contested a 2011 medical report that determined Bettencourt had been suffering from dementia since 2006.